ivotron/blackswan-position-popper/paper/paper.md

 article submit an artifact description[^ad] (AD) that is tested by a committee, in order to verify that experiments presented in a paper can be re-executed by others.
-Instead of manually creating and testing an AD, Black Swan can be leveraged to automatically test for the validity of an experiment, assuming the pipeline(s) corresponding to an article have codified expectations on their results.
+Instead of manually creating and testing an AD, Black Swan can be leveraged to automatically test the validity of an experiment, assuming the pipeline(s) corresponding to an article have codified expectations on their results.

 [^ad]: http://ctuning.org/ae/submission.html